Conrad N. Hilton Foundation: Financial information

-The foundation's assets, as of September 2019, were approximately $2.9 billion and had increased to $6.3 billion due to Barron Hilton's passing.
-Since inception, the foundation has awarded more than $1.7 billion in grants.
-Currently more than 50% supports international charitable projects.
-According to the OECD, the foundation's financing for 2019 development decreased by 11% to US$42.3 million.
+The foundation's assets, as of December 2023, were approximately $7.36 billion.
+Since inception, the foundation has awarded more than $3.6 billion in grants.
+In 2024, the foundation paid out nearly $300 million in grants.

-Program areas
+Initiatives

 The foundation's mission is derived from the last will and testament of Conrad Hilton that directs the organization to "relieve the suffering, the distressed, and the destitute."
-The foundation invests in seven program areas: Catholic sisters, disaster relief and recovery, foster youth, homelessness, hospitality workforce development, safe water, and young children affected by HIV and AIDS.
-The foundation also supports organizations in four transitioning program areas: avoidable blindness, Catholic education, multiple sclerosis and substance use prevention.
+The foundation invests in seven initiatives: Catholic sisters, Refugees, Safe Water, Foster Youth, Opportunity Youth, Early Childhood Development, and Homelessness, as well as in additional focus areas of disaster relief and recovery and aviation.

 Catholic Sisters

-The Hilton Foundation Catholic Sisters program is focused on recognizing catholic sisters as leaders in the human development field by supporting organizations and congregations in the United States and Africa.
+The Hilton Foundation Catholic Sisters initiative is focused on recognizing Catholic sisters as leaders in the human development field by supporting organizations and congregations in the United States and Africa.

-Disaster Relief and Recovery

-The Disaster Relief and Recovery program supports communities to prepare for disasters and provide long-lasting solution towards long-term recovery.
+Refugees

+This initiative works with partners to support solutions facing refugees, migrants and host communities.

+Early Childhood Development

+Supporting children and caregivers to enable healthy development.

 Foster Youth

-This program works with nonprofit organizations in the Los Angeles and New York to provide assistance to transition age youth ages 16–24 as they age out of the foster care system.
+This initiative works with nonprofit organizations in Atlanta, Los Angeles and New York to provide assistance to transition age youth ages 14–26 as they age out of the foster care system.